Each choir or instrumental ensemble will receive a trophy for participation.

 (Sometimes directors use this as an incentive for groups to "earn their trophy").

 Best of Class Awards are also given to groups that exceed expectations of the judges.
-Listed below are the "Best of Class" awards announced via email on the Monday immediately following the festival.
+Listed below are examples of "Best of Class" awards announced via email on Monday immediately following the festival.

 Bravo Award - presented to the choir or ensemble with the best overall behavior and performance etiquette during the festival.
 Groups are observed from the moment they enter the festival until the moment they exit the festival.